tosiron/jazznet/README.md

 | Large | 52360 |
 | Full | 162520 |

-You may use the [`download.py`](download.py) file to download the files.
+You may use the [`download.py`](download.py) file to download the files into the current working directory.
 You may specify a subset.
 For example, to download the `small` subset:

 ```
 python download.py small
 ```

-If no subset is specified, the full dataset is downloaded.
+If no subset or anything but `small`, `medium`, or `large` is specified, the full dataset is downloaded.

 Alternatively, you may manually download the files below.
 Chords, arpeggios, and scales are part of all subsets.